jake-chipps/friendometer/_docs/guides/code-guide.md

 ```

 ## Programming Input Pins (Sensors) <a name="programsensors"></a>
 In [5-2 (Human-Computer Interaction)](../5-2/), students use the sound sensor (microphone) in order to activate the light patterns on their Ledger Art Projects by telling their stories.
-To do this, we need to access the current sound level read by the microphone on the Circuit Playground Express, output the current value of the sound level so that we, the programmer, know what is happening, and then run some code based on the value of the sound sensor.
+To do this, we need to:
+- access the current sound level read by the microphone on the Circuit Playground Express,
+- output the current value of the sound level so that we, the programmer, know what is happening, and then
+- run some code based on the value of the sound sensor.
 Each of these three sequences will be explored here.

 ### Getting the Sensor Value <a name="getsensor"></a>
 MakeCode has made it very easy to access the sound level of the CPX's microphone.
 In input, there is a block called *sound level* which stores the current sound level of the microphone.
 The value of this variable is constantly changing and represents the current value of sound as computed by the microphone.